Questions about testicular cancer

 - Can I work, drive and do my normal activities while having treatment?

-- Will the treatment affect my sex life and fertility?
+- Will the treatment affect my sex life?

 - Should I change my diet or physical activity during or after treatment?